Hoppedyr/gameRev/README.md

 ### Webscraping - RabbitMQ

 We have used a python script to webscrape from SteamSpy, and retrieve game prices and how many units that the game has sold.
-We used RabbitMQ as the broker that takes care of the communication between our backend and our webscraper script.
+We used RabbitMQ as the broker that takes care of the communication between our backend and our webscraper script using the AMQP protocol.

 [Further Webscraping Documentation](https://github.com/Hoppedyr/gameRev/tree/main/GameRev-Webscraping)
 <br>